kach/nearley/README.md

 Why?
 ----
 nearley-stream lets you define grammars in a **simple format**.
 Unlike Jison's tokenizer-and-parser approach, I use a single set of definitions.
-Unlike PEG.js, this parser handles **left recursion** gracefully and warns you if your grammar is ambiguous (ambiguous grammars are slower and take up more memory).
+Unlike PEG.js, this parser handles **left recursion** gracefully and warns you if your parse is ambiguous.

 How?
 ----